 From grand mansions, Brutalist-style homes, enchanting Spanish-inspired estates, renovated duplexes, unique Mediterranean properties and charming California bungalows, Hollywood’s housing landscape is an architectural gem.
 “It offers a great variety of historic architecture nestled into the canyons,” says Wintraub.
 “You get great views from the properties in the Hollywood Hills, new beautiful rebuilds for $10 million that are modern, entry-level ranchers and older Spanish Colonials, so that’s the nice thing; there’s a wide swath.”
 While there’s a mix of new development and homes built in the 1960s, the area is known for its stunning properties dating back to the 1910s and ‘20s.
 “People come for that charm,” he says.
 Most available now range from $995,000 to $7 million.
 Condos are also prevalent, from large upscale units with rooftop vistas to stylish newer options in the Studio District to small units.
 No detail is spared in a Hollywood home — from glistening pools to gated properties that lead to oasis-esque landscapes and spacious terraces prime for lavish entertaining.

-Stucco houses are common all throughout Southern California.
+Stucco homes are common across Hollywood and greater Southern California.

 The most walkable area in Los Angeles